MSD-RIT-NASA/Starchaeologist/README.md

     2. Install MATLAB R2022b
     3. Run setup.bat
     4. Follow SlimeVR Docs (https://docs.slimevr.dev/) to set up PLANETs with SlimeVR Server
+    5. Ensure that the VRChat and OSC Router options in Settings are enabled using their default ports

 To run the program with BASE: (levels 1 and 2)